paulsmal/beam/README.md

 ## How It Works

-1. A download client initiates a GET request to `/{filename}`
+1. An upload client sends a PUT request to `/{filename}`
-2. The server creates a channel and waits for an upload
+2. The server creates a broadcast channel for streaming data
+3. The upload waits for a download client to connect
-3. An upload client sends a PUT request to the same `/{filename}` endpoint
+4. A download client initiates a GET request to the same `/{filename}` endpoint
-4. The server pipes data from the upload stream directly to the download stream
+5. The server pipes data from the upload stream directly to the download stream
-5. Once the upload completes or either client disconnects, the stream ends
+6. Once the upload completes or either client disconnects, the stream ends

 ## Installation